DagmarVB/SQL-TradingCompany/README.md

 # SQL-TradingCompany
-Final project of a SQL course.
+Final project of a SQL course on MS SQL Server.
 Detailed desctiption and database diagram (in German language) in file "Projektbeschreibung_Trading_GmbH".